mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 Now that we have explored hashing and mining in general, we can apply this knowledge to bitcoin mining.

-> Bitcoin mining involves computers competing to find part of the pre-image of the hash of the next block in the bitcoin blockchain.
+> Bitcoin mining involves computers competing to find the nonce part of the pre-image for the hash of the next block in the bitcoin blockchain.
 The winner receives bitcoins as a reward.

-That sentence contains a couple of new concepts, and once you understand them then it will make perfect sense:
+That definition contains a couple of new concepts, and once you understand them then it will make perfect sense:

 - a bitcoin block
 - the bitcoin blockchain

-When someone sends some bitcoins to someone else, they begin by opening their bitcoin wallet (which is a program, app or website running on their computer or phone), and then type in the recipient and the amount of bitcoin they want to send to them.
+When someone sends some bitcoins to someone else, they begin by opening their bitcoin wallet (which is a program, app or website running on their device), and then type in the recipient and the amount of bitcoin they want to send to them.
 The bitcoin wallet uses this information to construct a transaction.
 Here is an example bitcoin transaction:

 <div class="media-container"><div class="media-positioner">
     <div class="btc-transaction-full">